Ten Ways to

 “I have three very specific and exciting things I will be doing to revolutionize my personal and professional life.”

-This workshop is two hours long.
+This virtual workshop is 90 minutes long.